DavidSaulnier/RectangleIntersections/README.md

 ### Prerequisites

-You need:
-- .Net Core 3.1 installed to run the program
+You need .Net Core 3.1 installed
-- NUnit installed to run the unit tests
+You can download it [here](https://dotnet.microsoft.com/download/dotnet-core/3.1)

 ### Build

-Start by opening the command prompt and navigate to the folder where the solution is.
+Open the command prompt and navigate to the folder where the solution is.
 To build the solution, execute the following command:

 `dotnet build`